 After multiple delays, New York City schools started this school year in late September with both hybrid and remote instruction.
 I began the school year with the same goal I have every year: to build relationships.
-My first opportunity came during a 10-minute Zoom call where my co-teacher and I met each of our kindergarteners and their grown-ups for a 10-minute Zoom call.
+My first opportunity came during a 10-minute Zoom call where my co-teacher and I met each of our kindergarteners and their grown-ups.
 We introduced ourselves and got to know our new students by asking them what name they would like to be called at school, what they did during the summer, and if they had questions for us.

 Research shows that when teachers give students even simple choices, their motivation increases.
 Laying the foundation for choice early in the school year sets the standard for the level of engagement students can expect (as the year progresses, I give students more developmentally appropriate choices).
 Some choices students can make during the first few weeks of school include: